What Is Social Login and Is It Worth Implementing?

 To avoid account takeover, back up social login with multi-factor authentication.
 By enabling additional forms of authentication, hackers will be unable to use leaked credentials to breach social media accounts or linked apps and websites.
-Social identity providers that allow for customisable permissions are also preferable, as this helps organisations to honor compliance requirements while creating trustworthy user experiences.
+Social identity providers that allow for customizable permissions are also preferable, as this helps organizations to honor compliance requirements while creating trustworthy user experiences.

 Wondering how to use Okta for social logins?
 We support generic OIDC, Facebook, Google, LinkedIn, Microsoft, and—now in General Availability—Apple.
 Check out these quick guides to learn the ropes: